Mike Parsons –

 - We begin to daily battle a stronghold of oppression.

 Depending on individual circumstances we may have extreme or mild symptoms.
-But we are all born separated from God and our souls have unmet needs and an emptiness that must be filled.
+But we are all born with a sense of separation from God, so our souls have unmet needs and an emptiness that must be filled.
 Until we come to a full revelation of being truly loved and accepted in God, the counterfeit affections we seek include:

 - Passions – addictions – food, alcohol, drugs, sex, pornography, escapism etc. – comforts for our needy hearts.